openeuler-mirror/yocto-poky/documentation/sdk-manual/appendix-obtain.rst

    developing against those images.

-   For example, if your build host is a 64-bit x86 system and you need an extended SDK for a 64-bit core2 target, go into the ``x86_64`` folder and download the following installer::
+   For example, if your build host is a 64-bit x86 system and you need an extended SDK for a 64-bit core2 QEMU target, go into the ``x86_64`` folder and download the following installer::

-      poky-glibc-x86_64-core-image-sato-core2-64-toolchain-ext-&DISTRO;.sh
+      poky-glibc-x86_64-core-image-sato-core2-64-qemux86-64-toolchain-&DISTRO;.sh

-4. *Run the Installer:* Be sure you have execution privileges and run the installer.
-Following is an example from the ``Downloads`` directory::
+#. *Run the Installer:* Be sure you have execution privileges and run
+   the installer.
+Here is an example from the ``Downloads`` directory::

-      $ ~/Downloads/poky-glibc-x86_64-core-image-sato-core2-64-toolchain-ext-&DISTRO;.sh
+      $ ~/Downloads/poky-glibc-x86_64-core-image-sato-core2-64-qemux86-64-toolchain-&DISTRO;.sh

    During execution of the script, you choose the root location for the toolchain.
 See the